ordpool-space/cat21/README.md

 1. ✅ Development of a sound Protocol Specification (this document)
 2. ✅ Reference implementation in the [ordpool-parser repository](https://github.com/haushoppe/ordpool-parser)
-3. ✅ Open-Source Indexer for CAT-21 assets in [cat-21-indexer repository](https://github.com/haushoppe/cat-21-indexer)
+3. ✅ Open-Source Indexer for CAT-21 ordinals in [cat-21-indexer repository](https://github.com/haushoppe/cat-21-indexer)
-4. Development of a simple script (TypeScript preferred) that creates a PSBT to mint a CAT-21 asset
+4. Development of a simple script (TypeScript preferred) that creates a PSBT to mint a CAT-21 ordinal
 6. Open invitation of the Ordinals ecosystem to adapt the protocol in their products!